zifeo/EPFL/README.md

 As courses names change regulary, they are identified by their unique? code (`school`-`number`, e.g. *com300*) which should be googlable (try `EPFL com300`) or at least searchable over the [Internet Archive](https://web.archive.org).

 Images and screenshots of slides and lectures remain property of their respective authors and are thus not distributed.
-You can claim easily access by sending an email to « epfl **‹ at ›** zifeo **‹ dot ›** com » from your own EPFL email provided that your name appears in [IS-Academia registered students](https://is-academia.epfl.ch/publicaccess-Bachelor-Master).
+You can claim easily access by sending an email to « epfl **‹ at ›** zifeo **‹ dot ›** com » from your own EPFL email.

 ## Rendering

 Markdown files are optimized for [Typora](https://typora.io), one of best editor with MathJax support available on macOS, Windows and Linux.
 PDF export is then easy and nice.
 Alternatively, you might want to generate PDF through LaTeX using [Pandoc](https://github.com/jgm/pandoc).

 ## Missing material